The Edge of Mystery

 "The Edge of Mystery" is the eighth episode of the second season of the American television series Agent Carter, inspired by the films Captain America: The First Avenger and Captain America: The Winter Soldier, and the Marvel One-Shot short film also titled Agent Carter.
 It features the Marvel Comics character Peggy Carter trying to defeat Whitney Frost, and is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
-The episode was written by Brant Engelstein and directed by Metin Hüseyin.
+The episode was written by Brant Englestein and directed by Metin Hüseyin.

 Hayley Atwell reprises her role as Carter from the film series, and is joined by regular cast members James D'Arcy, Chad Michael Murray, and Enver Gjokaj.

 "The Edge of Mystery" originally aired on ABC on February 23, 2016, and according to Nielsen Media Research, was watched by 2.50 million viewers.

 Plot

-Whitney Frost tells Jason Wilkes that if he accepts the power of the Zero Matter within him then he will be able to control it.
-Peggy Carter and Daniel Sousa meet with Frost, giving her fake uranium in exchange for Wilkes.
-Frost soon realizes the ruse, and pursues them.
-Wilkes, learning to control his abilities and change between corporeal and non-corporeal states, turns on Carter, demanding that Sousa reveal the location of the real uranium.
-Sousa directs him to a vault at the Strategic Scientific Reserve (SSR).
-Ana Jarvis survives surgery, but loses the ability to have children.
-Jack Thompson overhears Frost telling Masters to retrieve the uranium, but is incapacitated by Masters.
-Carter and Sousa join Thompson, and, along with Edwin Jarvis and a new gamma cannon courtesy of Howard Stark, travel to the Isodyne atomic testing area.
-Wilkes is sucked into a rift created by the now armed atomic bomb, but the cannon closes the rift and returns Wilkes, now full of Zero Matter.
-A revenge-seeking Jarvis shoots Frost, but she survives due to her Zero Matter.
-Jarvis and Carter are taken hostage by Joseph Manfredi's men.
+The installment opens with a flash-back to 1946, replaying Peggy Carter’s first telephone call to Edwin Jarvis about diffusing a Nitramene bomb, now shown from inside the Jarvis household where Ana worries that Peggy's dangerous life may follow them to California.

+In 1947 Los Angeles, Ana lies unconscious in hospital after being shot, leaving Jarvis despondent while Peggy juggles comforting him with planning their next move against Whitney Frost.
+Jason Wilkes meanwhile awakens shackled in Frost's improvised laboratory; she urges him to embrace the “voice” of Zero Matter, insisting the substance is a gift rather than a curse.

+Peggy and SSR Chief Daniel Sousa trace Frost through her new ally Joseph Manfredi, staging a tense pasta-laced parley in Manfredi's restaurant that secures an agreement to trade uranium rods for Wilkes’ release.
+Back at Howard Stark’s mansion, SSR scientist Aloysius Samberly fabricates dummy rods and decodes Stark's blueprints for a “gamma cannon,” a pulse weapon designed to collapse Zero Matter rifts.

+Jarvis, distraught after learning Ana will never be able to have children, insists on joining the mission despite Peggy's misgivings.
+Their convoy is interrupted by Jack Thompson, who brandishes a redacted file implicating Peggy in wartime misconduct before being used as a pawn by Vernon Masters’ memory-inhibitor, leaving him confused about his own scheme.

+The desert exchange unravels when Frost detects the counterfeit uranium.
+She opens a dimensional rift that selects Wilkes—rather than herself—as its conduit; he is pulled skywards and infused with pure Zero Matter before the gamma cannon seals the breach and hurls him back to Earth.
+Jarvis, acting on vengeance, shoots Frost, but the wound heals instantly.
+Frost's men overpower the team, knocking Peggy and Jarvis unconscious and loading them into a truck bound for an unknown location, ending the episode on a cliff-hanger.

 Production

 Development

-In February 2016, Marvel announced that the eighth episode of the season would be titled "The Edge of Mystery", to be written by Brant Engelstein, with Metin Hüseyin directing.
+In February 2016, Marvel announced that the eighth episode of the season would be titled "The Edge of Mystery", to be written by Brant Englestein, with Metin Hüseyin directing.